ndrean/phoenix_solid/README.md

 The route "/spa" will call the controller "spa_controller".
 It reads the compiled "index.html" file from the "priv/static/spa" folder and adds the "user_token" inside a "script" tag.
 To put this into the "head" tag, we added `<title>Solid app</title>` in the "index.html" file of the SPA.
 When we read the file line by line and encounter this particular line, we add the "script" tag" with the "user_token" value from the session.
 We end the controller with a `Plug.Conn.send_resp`.

 Note that the file path is defined by the function below.
-We need to add `Application.app_dir(:phx_solid` for the **mix release** version to find this file.
+We need to add `Application.app_dir(:phx_solid)` for the `mix release` task to find this file.

 ```elixir
 defp index_html do